 After John Saxon passed away, Saxon Publishers was sold to Harcourt, which was acquired by Houghton Mifflin.
 Shortly thereafter, HMH released a Saxon Geometry text, along with the fourth editions of Algebra 1 and 2, confirming Dr. Shormann and other Saxon supporters suspicions that the Irish held mega-curriculum publisher would make detrimental changes to unique pedagogy that made John Saxon’s texts so effective.
 The new HMH texts had markedly less review, lacked the essential connections between the incremental lessons, and completely removed the integration of geometry and algebra.
 After 10 years of praying and researching, Dr. Shormann began writing a 21st century curriculum that embodied not only John Saxon's best ideas, but those of history's greatest mathematicians and math teachers.
 Preparing for PSAT, SAT, and ACT

 3. Do you recommend Saxon or Shormann Math?

-- Provides better preparation for the PSAT, SAT, and ACT.
+- It provides better preparation for the PSAT, SAT, and ACT.

-- Includes 21st Century math concepts like computer math, technology applications, and more.
+- Shormann Math includes 21st Century math concepts like computer math, technology applications, and more.

-- Teaches how to use the same type of eLearning system used in college math classes
+- Shormann Math teaches how to use the same type of eLearning system used in college math classes

 Learn More: Saxon vs Shormann Math